-- I. Using Numerous Answers to Interrogatories and Requests for Admission.
+- 9. Using Numerous Answers to Interrogatories and Requests for Admission.
 Whenever counsel expects to offer a group of answers to interrogatories or requests for admissions extracted from one or more lengthy discovery responses, counsel should prepare a new document listing each question and answer and identifying the document from which it has been extracted.

-Copies of this new document must be provided to the Court and the opposing party. - J. Advance Notice of Unusual or Difficult Issues.
+Copies of this new document must be provided to the Court and the opposing party. - 10.
+Advance Notice of Unusual or Difficult Issues.
 If any party anticipates that a difficult question of law or evidence will necessitate legal argument requiring research or briefing, that party must give the Court advance notice.
-The parties must notify the Courtroom Deputy immediately of any unexpected legal issue that could not have been foreseen and addressed in advance.
-To the extent such issue needs to be addressed outside the jury's presence, the relevant party must inform the Courtroom Deputy before jurors are excused for the day to minimize the time jurors are kept waiting.
-The Court expects all parties to work diligently to minimize delays and avoid keeping jurors waiting.

-K. Continuances of Pretrial and Trial Dates.
+The parties must notify the CRD immediately of any unexpected legal issue that could not have been foreseen and addressed in advance.
+To the extent such issue needs to be addressed outside the jury's presence, the relevant party must inform the CRD before jurors are excused for the day to minimize the time jurors are kept waiting.
+The Court expects all parties to work diligently to minimize delays and avoid keeping jurors waiting. - 11.
+Continuances of Pretrial and Trial Dates.
 The Court has a strong interest in keeping scheduled dates certain.
-Accordingly, pretrial and trial dates set by the Court are firm.
-Any request for continuance of pretrial and/or trial dates must be by motion, stipulation, or application, and must be supported by a declaration setting forth the reasons for the requested relief.
+Accordingly, dates set by the Court are firm, subject to the Court's ability to trail the trial start date by up to 30 days, as noted on the first page of this Order.
+Any request for continuance of case management dates must be by motion, stipulation, or application, and must be supported by a declaration setting forth the reasons for the requested relief.
 The declaration must contain a detailed factual showing of good cause and due diligence demonstrating the necessity for the continuance and a description of the parties' efforts taken to advance the litigation.
 This showing should demonstrate that the work still to be performed reasonably could not have been accomplished within the applicable deadlines.
 General statements are insufficient to establish good cause.
 The declaration should also include whether any previous requests for continuances have been made and whether these requests were granted or denied by the Court.
 Stipulations extending dates set by the Court are not effective unless approved by the Court, and without compelling factual support and a showing of due diligence, stipulations continuing dates set by the Court will be denied.
 The Court thanks the parties and their counsel for their anticipated cooperation.